- Date: Saturday, 28 April 2018

 At the 2018 National Track Championships Harry won Bronze in men's team pursuit.
 At the 2018 British Cycling National Men's & Women's Omnium Championships he won Silver in the men's omnium.
 Charlie rode in the men's team pursuit event at the 2018 UCI Track Cycling World Championships, winning the gold medal.

 To hail their recent success, Great Ayton will be welcoming them home on Saturday, 28th April 2018 with an event to commence on the High Green at 11am when the Tanfield family will arrive to commence the celebrations.
-They will be welcomed by Chairman of the Parish Council, Cllr John Fletcher, alongside other parish councillors, county councillors, Deputy Lord Lieutenant Peter Scrope, June Imeson OBE, the Rev'd Paul Peverell and other parish clergy.
-VIP attendees will include Mr and Mrs Heaviside, Carolyn Tanfield and the Chairman of the Cleveland Wheelers Mike Cole.
+They will be welcomed by Chairman of the Parish Council, Cllr John Fletcher, alongside other parish councillors, county councillors, Deputy Lord Lieutenant Peter Scrope, Hambleton District Councillor David Hugill, Councillor Heather moorhouse, June Imeson OBE, the Rev'd Paul Peverell and other parish clergy and a welcome line-up from Marwood School and Roseberry Academy.
+VIP attendees will include Mr and Mrs Heaviside, Frances Greenwell, Nicola Tanfield and representative for the Cleveland Wheelers.
+Live music will be provided by 'A Touch of Brass'.
+Great Ayton Scouts will kindly be providing tea and coffee on the day with tea, coffee and biscuits kindly donated by the Coop in Great Ayton.
+The Royal Oak will be supplying food and beverage for the VIPs.

 The Tanfields' racing bikes will be on display during the event and the boys will be available to sign autographs and pose for photographs prior to taking part in their exhibition ride to commence at approximately 12pm.
 The ride will leave High Green, travel up Newton Road, along Guisborough Road, continue down the High Street and back to High Green.
-All are welcome to join in the exhibition ride, however, please note that the ride does take part on the main road and children are to be accompanied at all times.
+All are welcome to join in the exhibition ride, however, please note that the ride does take part on the main road and children are to be accompanied at all times, must wear a helmet and have a good knowledge of cycling proficiency.
+Stewards will be in-charge of the exhibition ride with two landrovers leading the ride in-front and behind, with thanks to Peter Greenwell.

 Refreshments will be available on the High Green throughout the event.